National promises bigger surplus and less debt

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+"There is funding available in the capital allowance for potential future allocations but as previously signalled by Chris Bishop, we want to first do a complete review of Kāinga Ora's approach to delivery of social housing.
+We have concerns about the efficiency with which they are doing this."

-There is a commitment to increase frontline spending on health and education, and to match Labour's plan to allow for $1.4b for cost pressures in health.
+There is a commitment to increase frontline spending on health and education, and to match Labour's plan to allow for $1.4 billion for cost pressures in health.

-National said it would spend less than Labour each year, by more than $3b over four years.
+National said it would spend less than Labour each year, by more than $3 billion over four years.

 One way it would save money is to change the way benefits are calculated, returning to indexing benefits to inflation rather than wages, saving $2b over the forecast period.